 The University recognizes government and private sponsored agreements, grants and contracts as either contributions or exchange transactions.
 These grants and contracts are for various activities performed by the University, including but not limited to research and education programs.
 Most of the University's sponsored agreements are conditional contributions.
 Typically, grant and contract agreements contain a right of return or right of release from obligation provision on the part of the grantor and the University has limited discretion over how funds transferred should be spent.
-As such, the University recognizes revenue for these conditional contributions when the related barrier to entitlement has been overcome.

-For grants and contracts treated as exchange transactions, the University recognizes revenue when the University has a right to consideration from the sponsoring organization, which is typically based on costs incurred or milestones reached.
+As such, the University recognizes revenue for these conditional contributions, the University recognizes revenue for these conditional contributions, the University recognizes revenue when the University has a right to consideration from the sponsoring organization, which is typically based on costs incurred or milestones reached.
 Any funding received in advance of revenue recognition is recorded in Deferred revenue and deposits on the Consolidated Balance Sheets.